 Image is from avlxyz from Flickr and is Creative Commons licensed for commercial use (see here: http://creativecommons.org/about)

-The Breathing Ghosts has been published deliberately to coincide with LGBT History Month this February.
-For those not in the know of all things homo, (or just setting out on the path of gay enlightenment!)
-LGBT History Month is exactly what it says on the tin, and so much, much more.
+The Breathing Ghosts was been published deliberately to coincide with LGBT History Month this February.
+For those not in the know, LGBT History Month is exactly what it says on the tin, and so much, much more.
 It is a month long celebration of LGBT history, presence and culture, and is held in February to mark the abolition of the dreadful Section 28 (http://en.wikipedia.org/wiki/Section_28) in 2003.

 LGBT History Month originated in America, the birthplace of famous lesbian and gay frontrunners Allen Ginsberg, Adrienne Rich, Angela Davis, Jodie Foster, and Zac Posen- to name but a few- and has been up and running since 1994.
 It was founded by a high-school history teacher named Rodney Wilson, and is held in October in the USA to coincide with National Coming Out Day.
 (Yep, there is such a thing, and it’s on October 11th.)